 Let’s talk about this American metropolis with a European feel, about one of the oldest cities in the States, about an urban settlement that offers Instagrammable view at every step.

-Boston is definitely one of the most beautiful cities in the US and must be visited because every street is like a story in pictures.
+Boston is definitely one of the most beautiful cities and one of the most romantic getaways in the US and must be visited because every street is like a story in pictures.

 Things to do in Boston: